 A top of the league clash… only goal difference separates the sides going into the weekend.
 Will that be the case come the final whistle?
 Liverpool has won six and drawn one, but the spare came on their last outing when being held to a 1-1 at Stamford Bridge.

 Hazard opened the scoring that day and it looked like it would be a winning goal too, but Sturridge continued his run of getting late, important goals, knocking an equaliser with 89 minutes on the clock.
 Klopp told members of the press at full-time his boys played fantastic football and were deserving of the point.

 City Quick on the Break

 City is also 6-1-0 but they did collect a fourth win on the bounce last week, beating Brighton 2-0 at the Etihad.
 Sterling struck first, opening the scoring on 29 minutes before Aguero finished the game as a contest when making it 2-0 on 65 minutes.
 It was a comfortable win and they probably should’ve scored a few more.

 Experienced boss Pep Guardiola, speaking to the press at full-time, labelled the performance outstanding and it was difficult to argue against that.
 He picked out his side’s pace on the counter-attack for praise and that’s something they’ll need to build on in the Champions League.

 Low Scoring Match Expected

-This will be a fascinating clash of two on-form sides with confidence to burn and neutrals will be hoping for plenty of goals.
-Unfortunately we don’t expect a free-flowing contest and will be backing a quiet afternoon in front of goal.
+This will be a fascinating clash of two in-form sides with confidence to burn and neutrals will be hoping for plenty of goals.
+Unfortunately, we don’t expect a free-flowing contest and will be backing a quiet afternoon in front of goal.
 City played six times last month in all competitions and conceded just three goals, two to Lyon in the Champions League.